AGRINFO AGRINFO logo

 EU updates list of substances that may be used in organic production

-Draft Implementing Regulation amending and correcting Implementing Regulation (EU) 2021/1165 authorising certain products and substances for use in organic production and establishing their lists
+Commission Implementing Regulation (EU) 2025/973 amending and correcting Implementing Regulation (EU) 2021/1165 authorising certain products and substances for use in organic production and establishing their lists

 What is changing and why?

-The European Union (EU) proposes to update the list of substances and products that can be used in organic products that are imported into the EU, adding to the list of low-risk active substances, authorised fertilisers, feed materials, feed additives, and food additives (see Tables 1 and 2).
+The European Union (EU) has updated the list of substances and products that can be used in organic products that are imported into the EU, adding to the list of low-risk active substances, authorised fertilisers, feed materials, feed additives, and food additives (see Tables 1 and 2).

 This includes the authorisation in non-EU countries of the use of micro-organisms (including viruses) when used as biological control agents in organic production, and of ethylene for flower induction in pineapple.